Evaluated by Skiresort.info, the world's largest test portal for ski resorts.

 View on Google Maps

-The Albula Pass closes in winter and the Flüela Pass generally closes too.
-Access is via Lower Engadin or Savognin.
-Visitors should always check the latest travel information as some roads can often be closed temporarily due to snowfall.
+The Albula Pass is closed in winter, and the Flüela Pass is usually closed as well.
+Access is via the Lower Engadine or via Savognin.
+Please always check the latest road information, as some roads may be closed at short notice due to snowfall.